KevinGThomas/HandwrittenTextRecognition/README.md

 Recognizing Handwritten Text by segmenting the page into paragraphs and lines and then converting them to digital text.

 # Overview
 This is the full code for 'Handwritten Text Recognition'.
-This code helps to convert a handwritten page into digital text by identifying the paragraph present in the page, segmenting the lines and running word recognition to accurately identify the text.
+This code helps to convert a handwritten page into digital text by identifying the paragraph present in the page, segmenting the lines and running handwriting recognition to accurately identify the text.

 # Dependency
 * mxnet